 If you need more than two tablets per day, your doctor should increase the dose stepwise, one additional tablet at a time, depending on how you respond to the treatment.
 The highest dose is four tablets per day.

-MODAFINIL only treats the symptom of sleepiness.
+MODAFINIL SANDOZ only treats the symptom of sleepiness.
 Other treatments intended to help manage your underlying medical condition should still be used regularly, unless your doctor tells you otherwise.
 You should commence or continue disease-modifying interventions (for example, Continuous Positive Airway Pressure).

 If you forget to take it